 MBA Survey: Rates Up Slightly, Mortgage Applications Decline

-Bottom Line: Mortgage activity fell modestly in the latest week.
-The 30-year mortgage rate was below 4% for the 14th consecutive week.
-Home buying declined slightly while refinancing activity declined moderately for the 8th time in the last 13 weeks.
-On a trend basis mortgage applications are still improving, especially when looking at 13-week averages for this volatile series.
-The MBA Mortgage Applications Index FELL by 3.4% during the week ended April 29 to 488.4, modestly below its 13 week average of 498.8 but still 14.3% ABOVE its year ago level.
+The MBA Mortgage Applications Index FELL by 11.6% during the week ended January 1 to 328.6, sharply below its 13 week average of 409.7 and 0.4% BELOW its year ago level.
 On a longer term basis, mortgage applications rose from early 2011 until May 2013 when the trend topped out and began a steady retreat.
-However, the declining trend bottomed in December 2014, turned sharply higher in early 2015 but then the trend shifted lower and is now up again.
-The Purchase Index FELL by 0.1% to 234.7, still modestly above its 13 week average of 226.9 and 13.3% ABOVE its year ago level.
-The level of purchase activity had stayed quite low, amid modest volatility but has started to turn moderately higher since 2015.
-The Refinance Index FELL by 5.5% to 1,953.
-With this decline, refinancing activity is now modestly below its 13 week average of 2,061 but still 15.1% ABOVE its year ago level.
-Contract Mortgage Rates ROSE with the 30-year fixed rate increasing by 2 bps to 3.87% and with the 15-year fixed rate increasing by 4 bps to 3.13%.
+However, the declining trend bottomed in December 2014, turned sharply higher in early 2015 but the trend is now started to shift lower.
+The Purchase Index FELL by 11.1% to 196.2, modestly below its 13 week average of 206.8 but still 23.2% ABOVE its year ago level.
+The level of purchase activity had stayed quite low, amid moderate volatility, since May 2010 but is now turning modestly higher.
+The Refinance Index FELL by 12.4% to 1,115.
+With this decline, refinancing activity is sharply below its 13 week average of 1,585 and 17.4% BELOW its year ago level.
+This sub-index is now moderately lower after the Fed hike.
+Contract Mortgage Rates ROSE with the 30-year fixed rate increasing by 1 bp to 4.20% and with the 15-year fixed rate increasing by 5 bps to 3.47%.
+Bottom Line: Mortgage activity fell sharply during the holiday shortened week, declining for the 10th time in the last 13 weeks.
+Mortgage rates were up slightly on the week and are averaging about 20 bps higher than in October when 30 year conforming balance mortgage rates hovered just below 4.00%.
+Home buying declined sharply while refinancing activity declined for the 8th time in the last 13 weeks.

 Article by contingentmacro